saxoflowlabs/saxoflow-agenticai/README.md

-# 🧠 SaxoFlow-AgenticAI
+# 🤖 SaxoFlow-AgenticAI

 **SaxoFlow-AgenticAI** is an experimental AI-driven framework that automates digital hardware design and verification using LLM-based agents.
+Designed for ASIC/FPGA students, researchers, design and verification engineers seeking automation in the RTL development lifecycle.
 It works standalone or in tandem with [SaxoFlow](https://github.com/saxoflowlabs/saxoflow) to generate, review, and refine RTL designs from natural language specifications.

-> 📍 Designed for ASIC/FPGA students, researchers, and verification engineers seeking automation in the RTL development lifecycle.

 ---